carltoncolter/MsCrmTools.ViewManager/README.md

-# MsCrmTools.ViewLayoutReplicator
+# MsCrmTools.ViewManager
-XrmToolBox plugin to apply same layout to multiple views of the same entity in a single operation
+XrmToolBox plugin to modify the settings of multiple views

+# WIP
+This is awork in progress